CCiwy/CCiwy/README.md

 ## Full projects
-Full projects i build on stream.
-They have a specific reason why i started to build them and, at some point in time, should be considered "complete".
+Full projects I build on stream.
+They have a specific reason why I started to build them and, at some point in time, should be considered "complete".

 ### [py-starlette-base](https://github.com/CCiwy/py-starlette-base)